homelab-alpha/docs/content/docs/docker/compose-information/freshrss.info.md

     - **stop_grace_period: 1m**: Sets a grace period of 1 minute before forcibly
       stopping the container.
   - **container_name: freshrss_db**: Names the container "freshrss_db".
-  - **image: mariadb:latest**: Uses the latest MariaDB image from Docker Hub.
+  - **image: docker.io/mariadb:latest**: Uses the latest MariaDB image.
   - **pull_policy: if_not_present**: Pulls the image only if it's not already present locally.
   - **volumes**: Mounts directories or files into the container.